TheWeepingWill/Epicodus/README.md

    `cd Epicodus`

-   `bundle install`

    ### User Instructions
    Most Projects follow a universal pattern

-   1: Cd into the directory of the desired day
+   1: Cd into the directory of the desired day.
+Example: `cd Monday`

-   2: Cd into the directory of the desired project
+   2: Cd into the directory of the desired project.
+Example: `cd ping_pong`

+   3: Run `bundle install`

-   3: Check the Project list below to see if there are any specific instructions
+   4: Check the Project list below to see if there are any specific instructions
       for the program you are going to run

       A: If there are follow the instructions

-      B: If not then continue to step 4
+      B: If not then continue to step 5

-   4: Run the command `ruby lib/projectname.rb`
+   5: Run the command `ruby lib/projectname.rb`

-   This will prompt a basic user interface that will demonstrate functionality.
+   This will prompt a basic user interface that will demonstrate functionality

    A comprehenive list of Days and their subdirectories are below